thekeith/google-seo-allintitle-scraper/README.md

 ## Todo:

 * Add pagination and sorted tables
-* Add user auth for production use
+* IN PROGRESS Add user auth for production use
 * Set up for quick deploy to Heroku
 * Create worker/cron process for automatic scraping
 * Add Bing and other search engine scraping